ricardoquesada/bluepad32/docs/plat_nina.md

-# Bluepad32 for NINA boards
+# Bluepad32 for NINA-W10 boards

 !!!
 Warning